lazd/mdn.io/README.md

 ## How does it work?

-mdn.io uses Google's "I'm feeling lucky" functionality to redirect you to the first search result.
+mdn.io uses DuckDuckGo's Bang! functionality to redirect you to the first search result.

 Note that, because this is a search, the page you're redirected to may change in the future.
-However, you can rest assured that you'll always be redirected to the page that Google finds most relevant.
+However, you can rest assured that you'll always be redirected to the page that DuckDuckGo finds most relevant.

 ## Searching other domains